ClickCease

 Medical Care and Attention

-KERA News, based in North Texas, published a feature about Justin Sports Medicine Team, which is present at more than 125 professional rodeos across the country.
+KERA News, based in North Texas, published a feature about Justin Sports Medicine Team, which is present at more than 125 professional rodeos nationwide.
 It staffs clinics at events with hundreds of on-site doctors, physical therapists, and athletic trainers – mostly volunteers – free of charge.

 Rodeo athletes are independent contractors, and even though some have sponsors, it is a sport where you do not get paid if you are not competing and winning.

 Unlike pro football or baseball players, rodeo athletes don’t have medical teams or doctors to keep them healthy and tend to their injuries.
-Apart from these vital volunteer medical teams that can treat rodeo injuries at events and give athletes prescriptions for pain medicine, rodeo athletes have few other options.
+Apart from these vital volunteer medical teams that can treat rodeo injuries at events and prescribe pain medicine, rodeo athletes have few other options.

-The Justin clinics say they treat more than 8,000 rodeo athletes each year, giving away 250 miles worth of athletic tape and more than $1.5 million worth of medical care.
-This is a treatment that rodeo athletes would not be able to afford otherwise.
-The numbers give us a sense of how widespread injuries are in this sport.
+The Justin clinics say they treat more than 8,000 rodeo athletes each year, giving away 250 miles of athletic tape and more than $1.5 million worth of medical care.
+This treatment is not affordable for rodeo athletes, and the numbers give us a sense of how widespread injuries are in this sport.

 Liability Issues in Rodeo Accidents

-For example, if the rodeo operator ran the event with reckless disregard for the safety of participating athletes, those injured as a result of such negligence may be able to seek compensation for their losses.
+For example, suppose the rodeo operator ran the event with reckless disregard for the safety of participating athletes.
+In that case, those injured due to such negligence may be able to seek compensation for their losses.

-If you were injured in a rodeo accident as a spectator, it is important that you contact an accident lawyer with experience in personal injury claims and premises liability cases to discuss your legal rights as soon as possible.
+Suppose you were injured in a rodeo accident as a spectator.
+In that case, it is important that you contact an accident lawyer with experience in personal injury claims and premises liability cases to discuss your legal rights as soon as possible.

 Spectators may suffer injuries as a result of being gored or trampled by escaped rodeo animals.
 They may be trampled by other spectators in a crowded stadium or be injured in a car accident or pedestrian accident in a crowded parking lot.

-If it can be proved that a rodeo company or rodeo venue acted negligently and that their negligence was the cause of an injury or fatality, they may be held liable for the rodeo injuries occurring, as well as any damages and losses.
+If it can be proved that a rodeo company or rodeo venue acted negligently and that their negligence was the cause of an injury or fatality.
+In that case, they may be held liable for the rodeo injuries and any damages and losses.

-One example is when a rodeo company fails to properly secure their animals, and the animal escapes and injured a spectator as a result.
-An event operator or venue may also be held liable for wrongful death if their staff members fail to call emergency personnel in a timely manner or if they knowingly allow more spectators into the venue than can be safely accommodated.
+One example is when a rodeo company fails to secure their animals properly, and the animal escapes and injured a spectator as a result.
+An event operator or venue may also be held liable for wrongful death if their staff members fail to call emergency personnel promptly or if they knowingly allow more spectators into the venue than can be safely accommodated.

 FREE Case Evalution